The "Fundamental 4" Competencies for Leaders

-Self-awareness is simply understanding your strengths and weaknesses, but gaining self-awareness is anything but simple.
-“We know this is critical for ongoing and long-term effectiveness as a leader,” says Hultin.
-“Self-awareness has been the foundation of much of CCL’s work for a very long time.”
+1. Self-Awareness.
+This means simply understanding your strengths and weaknesses, but gaining self-awareness is anything but simple.
+Self-awareness is critical for ongoing and long-term effectiveness as a leader.
+Here are 4 sure-fire ways to boost your self-awareness.

-Learning agility is the ability to constantly be in a learning mode, to value and seek out the lessons of experience.
-“To develop as a leader and as a person, we need to be active learners.
-This involves recognizing when new behaviors, skills or attitudes are needed and accepting responsibility for developing them,” Hultin explains.
+4. Learning Agility.
+You need the ability to constantly be in a learning mode, to value and seek out the lessons of experience.
+To develop as leaders and as people, we need to be active learners.
+This involves recognizing when new behaviors, skills, or attitudes are needed and accepting responsibility for developing them.

-“This goes back to CCL’s long-term emphasis on self-awareness,” says Hultin.
-“If you can identify gaps or weaknesses in your leadership journey, you have the potential to learn, grow and change.
-With self-awareness, communication, learning agility and influence as the core of your leadership development, you can be confident that you are building for the new opportunity and the next level of responsibility, because these 4 are core leadership skills needed for everyone and every career stage.
+If you can identify gaps or weaknesses in your leadership journey, you have the potential to learn, grow, and change.
+With self-awareness, communication, influence, and learning agility as the core of your leadership development, you can be confident that you’re building for new opportunities and the next level of responsibility, because these 4 are core leadership skills needed for everyone and every career stage.